 Characteristics of a Recovering Addict

-- Deals with her problems without using drugs or alcohol and without getting stressed out
+- Deals with his or her problems without using drugs or alcohol and without getting stressed out

-- Realizes her personal boundaries and how to separate her problems from other people’s
+- Realizes his or her personal boundaries and how to separate their problems from other people’s

-- Has at least one person she can be completely honest with
+- Has at least one person he or she can be completely honest with

-- Takes time to restore her physical and emotional energy when she is fatigued
+- Takes time to restore his or her physical and emotional energy when they are fatigued

 If people take these acts after rehab, then they are in recovery.

 Staying sober is a life-long journey that is much easier with the support of friends and family members.

 When someone completes addiction treatment, other people may not know how to encourage recovery, but you can do so with the following six suggestions:

 - Accept him without judgment – Since many recovering addicts feel judged by their families and friends, you should refrain from criticism and negativity as much as possible.
 Instead, express love for your loved one and praise his decision to maintain sobriety.